kamalesh-sankaranarayanan/Air-Quality-Index/README.md

 I tried following models:

 * Linear Regression - Baseline for the model
-* LASSO and Ridge regression - I thought normalized regression would be effective
+* LASSO regression - I thought normalized regression would be effective
 * Random Forest - Because of sparsity associated with data, I thought that this would be good fit

 # Model Performance
+Random Forest model performed better than other models on the test and validation sets

+* Random Forest: MAE = 25.2
+* Linear Regression: MAE = 44.9
+* LASSO: MAE = 44.5

+# Production
+Built a Streamlit API endpoint that was hosted on the local web server, API endpoint takes in requset with list of values and return estimated PM 2.5 value